 Architect Max Schroff designed a quaint three-story building no taller than normal two-story structures.
-Like a storybook cottage the red brick building took the address of 249-1/2 East 13th Street.
+Like a storybook cottage, the red brick building took the address of 249-1/2 East 13th Street.
 A broad dormer window flooded light into the upper studio space in the mansard roof.
-Schroff adeptly used brick to produce a dentil cornice above street level and two blind archways above the door and window openings.
+Schroff adeptly used brick to produce a dentiled cornice above street level and two blind archways on either side of the second floor window.

 |photo by Alice Lum|

-It was most likely from this studio that Bitter began work on at least some of the more than 20 colossal sculptural groups for the 1893 Chicago World’s Fair.
-Simultaneously Moretti was working on the sculptures for William K. Vanderbilt’s Newport mansion, Marble House, designed by Bitter’s friend, Richard Morris Hunt.
+It was most likely from this studio that Bitter began work on some of the more than 20 colossal sculptural groups for the 1893 Chicago World’s Columbia Exposition.
+Simultaneously, Moretti was working on the sculptures for William K. Vanderbilt’s Newport mansion, Marble House, designed by Bitter’s friend, Richard Morris Hunt.

-By the way, remember the Austrian lieutenant?
-Bitter was surprised one afternoon to find the former officer at his door.
+In what must have been a distinct shock to Karl Bitter, he was surprised one afternoon to find the former Austrian military supervisor at his door.
 The lieutenant had fallen on hard times and humbly begged for work.
 Bitter considered his former bully’s pitiful tale, then hired him as a manservant.